Wiring decisions

 How do series vs parallel decisions affect whether I need one?

-Parallel strings are the most common reason combiner boxes show up, because combining and protecting multiple strings is exactly what they are designed for.
+Parallel strings are the most common reason combiner boxes show up, because combining and protecting multiple strings is exactly what they’re designed for.

 Where should the disconnect be placed?

-Place disconnects where they are accessible and help isolate the part of the system you might need to service.
-The best location depends on your layout.
+Place disconnects where they’re accessible and actually help isolate the part of the system you might need to service.
+The “best” location depends on your layout.